 Queer & Trans Negativity

-Queer and trans studies have long been preoccupied with negativity.
-We are interested in deepening the discursivity that negativity produces across queer and trans studies by gathering critical thinkers from across the disciplines to create generative frictions.
-While we take negativity as a focal point in our discussions, our goal is not to endorse it wholesale.
-We will address critiques of negativity’s place in queer and trans studies, as well as in the context of other branches of negativity, including suicidality, finitude, dispossession, censorship, and other discursive and existential limits.
+We are interested in deepening the discursivity that negativity produces across queer and trans studies by gathering critical thinkers from different disciplines to create generative frictions.
+While we take negativity as a focal point in our discussions, our goal is not to endorse it wholesale but to explore negativity holistically.
+To that end, we will address critiques of negativity’s place in queer and trans studies.
+We will also explore other potential branches of negativity including suicidality, finitude, dispossession, censorship, and other discursive and existential limits.
 Why has negativity taken such a hold on queer and trans studies?
 What are negativity’s potentialities and limitations?
 How does negativity (and its refutation) impact our understanding of queer and trans art, cinema, and literature?
+And lastly, if queer and trans studies tend towards negativity, what matters at the end of it all?

 Leads